Germany's halted autobahn toll scheme cost €53 million, so far | DW | 25.06.2019

 The transport minister faces a grilling in the Bundestag over a contentious policy rejected by European courts.
 Prior to the session, he released unredacted information on the project so far.

-The country's embattled transport minister, Andreas Scheuer (CSU), said the information would be made available to lawmakers, unedited, so they could better prepare to grill him on the project's apparent failure in parliament on Tuesday afternoon.
+The country's embattled transport minister, Andreas Scheuer, said the information would be made available to lawmakers, unedited, so they could better prepare to grill him on the project's apparent failure in parliament on Tuesday afternoon.

 Scheuer, a member of Bavaria's conservative CSU, said it was personally important to him "to comprehensively and transparently inform the German Bundestag on the contracts."